-The fact that Jerusalem had been conquered by the Crusaders in 1099 and that the Levant had for a long time been defended by a handful of knights and priests in a sea of believers of the Prophet is the best proof that misunderstandings have characterized the Muslim world since its “golden” age.
+The fact that the Crusaders had conquered Jerusalem had been conquered by the Crusaders in 1099 and that the Levant had for a long time been defended by a handful of knights and priests in a sea of believers of the Prophet is the best proof that misunderstandings have characterized the Muslim world since its “golden” age.

-Mohammed is not found in the Bible, he is not mentioned in not a single passage.
-Mohammed is a character who appeared 650 years after the death of the Saviour Jesus and after the writing of the Bible.
+Mohammed is not found in the Bible; he is not mentioned in not a single passage.
+Mohammed is a character who appeared 650 years after the Savior Jesus’s death and after the Bible’s writing.
 Poor in his youth, Mohammed entered the chosen society of Mecca through marriage to a wealthy widow, Hadiya.
-Later, he began to preach to the inhabitants of the city the new teaching he claimed to have received from Allah (God) while in a trance, through the archangel Gabriel.
+Later, he began to preach to the city’s inhabitants the new teaching he claimed to have received from Allah (God) while in a trance through the archangel Gabriel.

 Bible in Islam

-Muhammad’s message is the expression of absolute monotheism and is a reconfiguration of the Bible.
-Allah is the only God; he is completely free, omniscient, and all-powerful.
-Man, on the other hand, is weak, being only a creature, his every act being under the power of Allah.
+Muhammad’s message expresses absolute monotheism and is a reconfiguration of the Bible.
+Allah is the only God; he is entirely free, omniscient, and all-powerful.
+On the other hand, man is weak, being only a creature, his every act being under the power of Allah.

-The Bible in Islam is non-existent and they consider the only truth to be the Quran of the Prophet Mohammad, which for Muslims is Allah’s final message to mankind, and this message is not only about individuals and the salvation of souls but about the whole social-political order.
-This is also the reason why Muslims today see the ascendancy of the West in recent centuries as an aberration of history that can be corrected by the return of every believer to the ways of the Prophet, followed, naturally, by the final and complete victory of Islam.
+The Bible in Islam is non-existent, and they consider the only truth to be the Quran of the Prophet Mohammad, which for Muslims, is Allah’s final message to mankind.
+This message concerns individuals, souls’ salvation, and the whole social-political order.
+This is also why Muslims today see the ascendancy of the West in recent centuries as an aberration of history that can be corrected by the return of every believer to the ways the Prophet followed, naturally, by the final and complete victory of Islam.

-According to Muhammad’s teaching, the entire history of mankind is to end with the Resurrection and the Last Judgment, when every believer will be judged for his deeds.
+According to Muhammad’s teaching, the entire history of mankind ends with the Resurrection and the Last Judgment, when every believer will be judged for his deeds.
 The end of time will be marked by a tremendous upheaval, after which the Mahdi (‘the Rider’ or ‘the One guided by God’) will appear.